Azathothas/Stars/README.md

 - [kavishgr/getghrel](https://github.com/kavishgr/getghrel) – getghrel(get github release) is a user-friendly command-line tool that fetches and installs the latest release assets from Github for MacOS and Linux (amd64 and arm64 architectures).
 It automatically detects your operating system and architecture, downloads the release, extracts it(if needed), and keep only the binary.
 - [kaytu-io/kaytu](https://github.com/kaytu-io/kaytu) – Kaytu's AI platform boosts cloud efficiency by analyzing historical usage and delivering intelligent recommendations—such as optimizing instance sizes—that maintain reliability.
 Pay for what you need, without compromising your apps.
 - [keidarcy/e1s](https://github.com/keidarcy/e1s) – E1S - Easily Manage AWS ECS Resources in Terminal(~k9s for ECS) 🐱
-- [keilerkonzept/dockerfile-json](https://github.com/keilerkonzept/dockerfile-json) – 🐳 parse & print a Dockerfile as JSON, or query (e.g. extract  base images) using JSONPath. #golang #cli - single binary, no dependencies. linux, osx, windows.
+- [keilerkonzept/dockerfile-json](https://github.com/keilerkonzept/dockerfile-json) – 🐳 parse & print a Dockerfile as JSON, query (e.g. extract base images) using JSONPath.
 - [keith-turner/ecoji](https://github.com/keith-turner/ecoji) – Encodes (and decodes) data as emojis
 - [keithknott26/datadash](https://github.com/keithknott26/datadash) – Visualize and graph data in the terminal
 - [kevincobain2000/gobrew](https://github.com/kevincobain2000/gobrew) – Go version manager, written in Go.
 Super simple tool to install and manage Go versions.
 Install go without root.
 Gobrew doesn't require shell rehash.